Get insider access

 Compared To Other Monitors

-For other options, check out our recommendations for the best office monitors, the best monitors for photo editing, and the best monitors for the MacBook Pro.
+For other options, check out our recommendations for the best office monitors, the best monitors for photo editing, and the best monitors for the MacBook Pro and MacBook Air.

 ASUS ProArt Display PA279CRV

-The ASUS ProArt Display PA279CRV is a higher-end monitor than the ASUS ProArt Display PA278CV, so it performs better in most areas.
-The PA279CRV has a higher 4k resolution for better text clarity, and it also supports HDR, which the PA278CV doesn't.
+The ASUS ProArt Display PA279CRV is a higher-end monitor than the ASUS ProArt Display PA278CV.
+The PA279CRV has a higher 4k resolution for better text clarity and also supports HDR, which the PA278CV doesn't.
 They each have a USB hub, but the PA279CRV delivers higher power delivery than the PA278CV, and it also has Picture-in-Picture and Picture-by-Picture modes.

 ASUS ProArt Display PA278QV